gaotian0429-island/ti-p-factor-chronic-disease/README.md

 # ti-p-factor-chronic-disease
 Analysis scripts for the manuscript: "From Psychological Distress to Multi-System Morbidity: A Transdiagnostic Internalizing Factor Predicts Chronic Disease Onset".
-# From Psychological Distress to Multi-System Morbidity

-**Official code repository for the manuscript:**
-*"From Psychological Distress to Multi-System Morbidity: A Transdiagnostic Internalizing Factor Predicts Chronic Disease Onset"*

 ## Overview